jundalisay/sp/content/en/bio/principles/intro/chapter-04.md

 These many constant changes create a lot of new identities which then leads to the natural diversity in the universe.

-{{< q a="Hume" c="Treatise of Human Nature, Book 1, Part 4" >}}
+{{< q a="David Hume" c="Treatise of Human Nature, Book 1, Part 4" >}}
 The addition or reduction of a mountain would not be enough to produce a diversity in a planet.
 But the change of a very few inches can destroy the identity of some bodies.
 This means that objects break the continuity of the mind's actions according to their proportion to each other, and not according to the size of the objects.
 This interruption makes an object cease to appear the same.
 {{< /q >}}